aryanpandey/Flipkart-GRID-2.0/README.md

 - Script for interacting with the server : [Script for Interacting](FlaskNoGUI/testing.py)

 ### With a GUI
+DISCLAIMER - Move the gbl_model.h5 file from the 'FlaskNoGUI/Models/' folder to the 'FlaskGUI/Models/' folder before running scripts in this section

 We have also made the scripts for having a small GUI incorporated with Flask using tkinter.
 The order to run the scripts is the same.
 You first run [this](FlaskGUI/wsgi_GUI.py) wsgi script on a terminal and then run [this](FlaskGUI/testing_GUI.py) interacting script separately to start interacting with the server.
 The only difference here is that On running the interacting script, a pop-up window shows in which you can select whether you want to input a single file or a whole directory.
 In any case, you need to select the input directory before the output directory, else the code will not run.

 The scripts for this can be found here: